grafana/mimir/docs/internal/contributing/how-to-convert-config-to-per-tenant-limit.md

 1. Add the new config option to the `validation.Limits` struct in `pkg/util/validation/limits.go`.

-   Add it the section for related configuration options if one exists.
+   Add the option alongside any related `limits` options for the same service component.
    The new struct field may need a more descriptive name as is now a member of a more generalized config section.

    In the example, the previous field name under `querymiddleware.Config` was `CacheUnalignedRequests`.
-   The new field is named `ResultsCacheForUnalignedQueryEnabled`:
+   The new field is named `ResultsCacheForUnalignedQueryEnabled` to align with the naming of related options:

    ```go
    ResultsCacheForUnalignedQueryEnabled bool `yaml:"cache_unaligned_requests" json:"cache_unaligned_requests" category:"advanced"`